AiluropodaMicrota/PV-Mobile/README.md

 # PV-Mobile
 [Porn-vault](https://github.com/porn-vault/porn-vault) mobile app implementation

-For me using porn-vault from browser wasn't very convenient, so I created this app This is my first android application and it may contain lots of bad code Any contributions are highly welcome
+For me using porn-vault from browser wasn't very convenient, so I created this app.
+This is my first android application and it may contain lots of bad code.
+Any contributions are highly welcome

 ## Info
 - This is only a client, you also need [server](https://github.com/porn-vault/porn-vault) to use it